cybercryptio/d1-lib/documentation/explainer.md

 Storing sensitive data in the cloud can be risky as you have to trust that the cloud provider has good security protections to avoid unauthorized access to the data.
 Moreover, you have to make sure that you configure the security mechanisms offered by the cloud provider properly which can in and of itself be challenging in multi-cloud setups.

-The Encryptonize® library can be used to encrypt data at the application layer, before being sent to the storage, allowing its users to not rely only on the cloud providers to protect their sensitive data.
+The D1 library can be used to encrypt data at the application layer, before being sent to the storage, allowing its users to not rely only on the cloud providers to protect their sensitive data.

 ![encrypted-store.svg](images/encrypted-store.svg)

 ## Granular access control

-The Encryptonize® library can be used to implement various access control schemes for protecting data and ensuring that only certain applications/users can decrypt it.
+The D1 library can be used to implement various access control schemes for protecting data and ensuring that only certain applications/users can decrypt it.
 This can for example be used to ensure that applications that produce data can encrypt it, but cannot read it, minimizing the risk of a data leak if that application is compromised.

 ![access-control.svg](images/access-control.svg)

 ## Searchable encrypted data

-The Encryptonize® library implements Searchable Symmetric Encryption which allows users to search for keywords in encrypted data without decrypting it.
+The D1 library implements Searchable Symmetric Encryption which allows users to search for keywords in encrypted data without decrypting it.
 The contents of the Data Objects and the number of keywords are hidden from the searching party.

 ![sse.svg](images/sse.svg)